lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     In a search script context, this parameter becomes available as the `options.pageSize` binding.
 Presence of a positive value in the `options.pageSize` parameter indicates that paging is requested.

-* <a id="developing-scripted-connectors-groovy-requirements-search-paging-sorting" name="developing-scripted-connectors-groovy-requirements-search-paging-sorting"></a>Sorting
+* <a id="developing-scripted-connectors-groovy-search-paging-sorting" name="developing-scripted-connectors-groovy-search-paging-sorting"></a>Sorting

     [Back to Contents](#contents)

-    You might be able to rely on the order your resources are received from the target backend, but sorting your resources explicitly, in the script will ensure consistent result.
+    You might be able to rely on the order your resources are received from the target backend, but sorting your resources explicitly in the script will ensure consistent results.

-    A request for search operation may contain sorting criteria in a `_sortKeys` argument:
+    A request for a search operation may contain sorting criteria in a `_sortKeys` argument:

     * `&_sortKeys=<pointer>,<pointer> . . . ` (in a CREST [Query](https://backstage.forgerock.com/docs/idm/7.3/crest/crest-query.html))